mejasonatkinson/blog/content/posts/the-og-social-comparers.md

 ---

-Quote of the week - "Everybody is a genius.
+"Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

 ---